May 15 - 19th 2024 (5 days/4 nights)

 Not included in price:

-Utah is a state of unparallel natural beauty with no less than 5 National Parks; a true outdoor person’s paradise.
-On this tour, we will visit two of the parks, Zion and Bryce.
+Utah is a state of unparalleled natural beauty with no less than 5 National Parks; a true outdoor person’s paradise.
+On this tour, we will visit two of the parks, Zion and Bryce and some remarkable state parks.

 Snow Canyon State Park

-When we drive from Las Vegas to Utah on the first day, we will “warm up” with a visit to a state park, Snow Canyon State Park.
+Visit Snow Canyon State Park in Utah.
 This is a 7,400-acre scenic park full of dramatic landscapes and beautiful sceneries, sculpted by water, wind and time, cutting into the Navajo sandstone cliffs.
 You may find yourself wondering why this place isn't a National Park - if it was located in any other state but Utah, it probably would be one.

 Part of the geology was carved by lava flows exerting their powerful force, reshaping the canyons, and creating the park’s distinctive landscapes.
 The blend of Navajo sandstone cliffs, petrified sand dunes, and broad lava fields in a strikingly colorful desert environment makes this terrain a fantastic playground for all outdoorsy people alike.